metal3-io/metal3-io.github.io/try-it.md

 ### 2.2.
 Provision Cluster and Machines

-This section describes how to trigger provisioning of a cluster and hosts via `Machine` objects as part of the Cluster API integration.
+This section describes how to trigger the provisioning of a cluster and hosts via `Machine` objects as part of the Cluster API integration.
 This uses Cluster API [v1beta1](https://github.com/kubernetes-sigs/cluster-api/tree/v1.0.2) and assumes that metal3-dev-env is deployed with the environment variable **CAPM3_VERSION** set to **v1beta1**.
-This is the default behavior.
+This is the default behaviour.
 The v1beta1 deployment can be done with Ubuntu 20.04 or Centos 8 Stream target host images.
 Please make sure to meet [resource requirements](#11-prerequisites) for successful deployment: